funkybob/antfarm/docs/utilities.rst

 buffered_property
 -----------------

-This works much like Python's ``property`` build-in, except it will only call the function once per instance, saving the result on the objects's \__dict__.
+This works much like Python's ``property`` built-in, except it will only call the function once per instance, saving the result on the objects's \__dict__.

 In subsequent accesses to the property, Python will discover the value in